parapluu/Concuerror/.github/issue_template_feature.md

 ## Suggested Workflow

-Give a short suggested workflow for implementing this feature.
+Suggest a plan for implementing this feature.

 * [ ] First step
 * [ ] Second step